meatymike22/learning_things/GRE/GRE_math_tips.md

   _Start at the left most digit, subtract, add, sub, add.... until the last digit.
    If its a multiple of 11 u good_

+## Work Rates

+* You can't add times, you *CAN* add rates
+* time and rate always reciprocal

+### Mike takes 2 hours to change a lightbulb and John takes 3 hours.
+If their rates are
+combined, how long will it take for them to change 1 lightbulb?

+* M rate = 1LB/2hours
+* J rate = 1LB/3hours
+* MJ rate = 5/6LB per hour
+* MJ time = 6/5 hours per lightbulb or 1 hour 12 min

+### Working alone at its constant rate, machine _A_ produces _k_ liters of a chemical in
+10 minutes.
+Working alone at its constant rate, machine _B_ produces _k_ liters of a chemical in 10 minutes.
+Together, how long will they take to product k liters?

+* A = k/10
+* B = k/15
+* AB = 3k/30 + 2k/30
+* AB = 5k/30minutes
+* AB time = 6 minutes/ 1 k

+### Danya takes 2 hours to paint 1/2 of a wall.
+Aurelia takes 3 hours for 2.
+If Danya
+paints for 3 hours then is joined by Aurelie, how long will it take for them to paint 3 walls?

+* D = 1/4W per hour
+* A = 2/3W per hour
+* AD = 3/12Wph + 8/12Wph = 11/12Wph
+9/4 wall = 11/12Wph * T
+T = 27/11 hours

+## Inequalities

+* dont multiply both sides by a variable until you know the sign
+* for adding inequalities, make sure they are in same direction

+## Square diagonal

+The diagonal is X (side length) x sqrt(2)

 ## Difficult Quant Questions